Last Updated on by

 Understanding HGH Releasers

 Human growth hormone is a peptide hormone that has many qualities including regenerative properties.
 Your body produces natural HGH when your pituitary gland is working properly.
 HGH supplements seek to increase the production of human growth hormone in the body.
 When the pituitary gland is not working at all, often the only solution is HGH injections administered by a physician.
-For others with only a sluggish pituitary taking an HGH supplement like Genf20 Plus may help your body produce more HGH to combat the signs of aging along with many other benefits.
+For others with only a sluggish pituitary taking an HGH supplement like Genf20 Plus, HGF Max and Somatropinne may help your body produce more HGH to combat the signs of aging along with many other benefits.